chipsalliance/firrtl-spec/spec.md

 All wires, memory ports, instance ports, and module ports that can be connected to must be connected to under all conditions.
 Registers do not need to be connected to under all conditions, as it will keep its previous value if unconnected.

-## Declarations within Conditional Regions
+## Declarations within Conditional Blocks

-The names of circuit components declared within conditional regions must be unique within their module's namespace (see [@sec:namespaces]).
+The names of circuit components declared within conditional blocks must be unique within their module's namespace (see [@sec:namespaces]).
-Circuit components declared within condition regions may only be referred to within that region.
+Circuit components declared within condition blocks may only be referred to within that block.

 > The behavior is also a bit non-intuitive at first.
 > This differs from the behavior in most programming languages, where variables in a local scope can shadow variables declared outside that scope.
-> Additionally, while the names *exist* in the module's namespace, those names cannot be *used* outside of the region which they are declared.
+> Additionally, while the names *exist* in the module's namespace, those names cannot be *used* outside of the block which they are declared.

 ## Conditional Last Connect Semantics